darraghdog/fish/README.md

 7) Place the relabelling file from this post (http://bit.ly/2o8W9Vw) under the directory ../data/fish/relabel/relabels.csv
 8) Change R blending script called *** to point at home directory in setwd() step.
 9) Create directory data/fish/pseudo and data/fish/pseudoresnet
+10) Pretrained weights were sourced from http://www.platform.ai/models/ and https://keras.io/applications/ and https://pjreddie.com/darknet/yolo/
+All weights should be downloadable on executuion of the code.
+I have created and saved my own weights for the resnet models; however executing the code below should create the same weights.

 ###########################################################